temuller/hostphot/docs/further_information/cutouts.rst

 2MASS
 ~~~~~

 These images are downloaded from the 2MASS database following `https://irsa.ipac.caltech.edu/ibe/docs/twomass/allsky/allsky/#main <https://irsa.ipac.caltech.edu/ibe/docs/twomass/allsky/allsky/#main>`_.
 Information such as the `ordate` is first obtained from the last rows of the header of the images downloaded with `PyVo <https://pyvo.readthedocs.io/en/latest/>`_.
 However, the latter are not used as they are much larger and the 2MASS zero-points are missing in their headers.
 The pixel scaling of the images is 1.0 arcsec/pixel, as described in the `2MASS website <https://irsa.ipac.caltech.edu/Missions/2MASS/docs/sixdeg/>`_.
-The available filters are: :math:`J`, :math:`H` and :math:`K_{S}`.
+The available filters are: :math:`J`, :math:`H` and :math:`K_{s}`.

 .. figure:: static/2mass_footprint.png